History in Keele buildings

 Photo: Library under construction - Alan Self (Class of 1961)

 Sir David Weatherall was Chancellor of Keele University, succeeding Lord Claus Moser in 2002 and holding office until 2012.
 Sir David made a significant contribution to Keele, including presiding over the graduation of the first students to graduate from the School of Medicine – a subject close to his heart.
-His garduation ceremony anecdotes were invariably memorable and funny.
+His graduation ceremony anecdotes were invariably memorable and funny.
 Sir David is one of the outstanding British clinician scientists of his generation - a pioneering researcher in molecular genetics, haematology, pathology and clinical medicine.
 He was Regius Professor of Medicine at the University of Oxford, 1992-2000.

 Photo left: Sir David Weatherall Building in 2006.
-By 2016 there have been been two extensions to this stylish modern building for the School of Medicine and health research units.
+By 2016 there have been two extensions to this stylish modern building for the School of Medicine and health research units.

 In 1989, Sir David founded the Weatherall Institute of Molecular Medicine at Oxford University to foster research in molecular and cell biology with direct application to the study of human disease.
 Sir David is also co-author of the Oxford Text Book of Medicine.